Draft Action Plan

 Planning in the Second Ward

 The Second Ward Kick-Off was a great success!
 It was held on Monday, November 6, 2017.
 More than 200 community members attended the event and participated in prioritizing the projects they wanted to see completed in their community.
 Thank you to all who participated in the event!
 Lots of projects were identified paving the way to Action Plan creation.

 Once the next public meeting is scheduled, the logistics will be posted here.
 You can sign up to receive an email announcing the meeting information.
-The anticipated date will be in January 2018.

 Mayor Sylvester Turner addressing the audience